sebanc/brunch/README.md

 ### Install ChromeOS on a USB flash drive / SD card

-1. Download a ChromeOS recovery image (nautilus recommended) and extract it.
+1. Download a ChromeOS recovery image (rammus recommended) and extract it.
 2. Download the Brunch release corresponding to the ChromeOS recovery image version you have downloaded (from the GitHub release section).
 3. Open a terminal, navigate to the directory containing the package.
 4. Extract it: